ttkorhonen/e3pages/docs/kb/training/workbook/7_module_deps.md

    - Which group is it?
    - What are the advantages of installing it as a group versus as a single module?

 2. Look through temporary build files.
-Can you see where it is referenced there?
+Can you see where *stream* is referenced there?
 3. How did `e3-fug` know that *StreamDevice* is a dependency?
 Hint: The configuration files are only part of the story.